krishauser/Klampt/Cpp/docs/Manual-FileTypes.md

             - `com` (Vector3, optional, default (0,0,0)): the object’s center of mass, relative to the origin of its coordinate frame.
             - `inertia` (Matrix3, optional, default 0): the object’s inertia matrix.
             - `automass` (value "0" or "1", optional): the object’s COM and inertia matrix will be set automatically from the geometry.
+            - `automassSurfaceFraction` (float, optional): if automass = 1, the COM and inertia will imagine this fraction of the volume of the geometry to be concentrated at the surface.
             - `kRestitution`, `kFriction`, `kStiffness`, `kDamping` (Reals, optional, defaults 0.5, 0.5, inf, inf): set the constitutive parameters of the object.
     - `<terrain>`: adds a terrain to the world.
       - _Attributes_